-Line 12.
-Total other additions.
+Line 8.
+Total additions.
 The amount by which an item of gross income is greater under Oregon law than as reported above on lines 1 through 6, or the amount by which any allowable deduction is less under Oregon law, is an addition on your Oregon return.

-Use Schedule ASC-CORP, Oregon Adjustments, 150-102-033, to report the amount and description of each difference not already reported elsewhere on your return.
-Use the numeric description code from the list in Appendix A. The total of all "Other additions" is entered on Form 20-INS, line 12.
+Use Schedule OR-ASC-CORP, to report the amount and description of each difference.
+Use the numeric description code from the list in Appendix A. The total of all additions is entered on Form OR-20-INS, line 8.